-and B.C. and D.O. from R.H.
-III by implementing a domestic violence protective order in Virginia and implementing in-home safety services and a temporary protection plan in West Virginia.
-However, petitioner continued to make false statements about the domestic abuse and lied about her intentions to move into a domestic violence shelter.
-In July of 2019, petitioner gave birth to R.H., her only child with R.H.
-III.
-Petitioner then violated the domestic violence protective order and the DHHR's restrictions by moving back in with R.H.
-III with newborn R.H.
-Petitioner left D.O. and B.C. at the maternal grandfather's residence in Bluefield, West Virginia.
-The DHHR filed a petition for abuse and neglect against petitioner and R.H.
-III in West Virginia as the children were living in Bluefield, West Virginia.2 After the DHHR made several offers to take petitioner and her three children to the domestic violence shelter and she refused, the DHHR sought emergency ratification of the children's removal due to petitioner's inability to protect the children.
-Petitioner and R.H.'s paternal grandmother actively evaded CPS and attempted to thwart R.H.'s removal.
-The DHHR also learned that R.H.
-III had an extensive criminal history in West Virginia and Virginia that included numerous convictions and pending charges of domestic assault, domestic battery, attempted malicious wounding, and child abuse resulting in injury.
-Thereafter, petitioner waived her preliminary hearing.
+implementing in-home safety services and a temporary protection plan in West Virginia.
+In July of 2019, the mother gave birth to R.H., petitioner's only child with the mother and the only child at issue in this appeal.
+The mother then violated the domestic violence protective order and the DHHR's restrictions by moving back in with petitioner with newborn R.H.
+The mother left her two oldest children at the maternal grandfather's residence in Bluefield, West Virginia.
+The DHHR filed a petition for abuse and neglect against petitioner and the mother in West Virginia as the children were living in Bluefield, West Virginia.
+After the DHHR made several offers to take the mother and her three children to the domestic violence shelter and the mother refused, the DHHR sought emergency ratification of the children's removal.
+The mother and R.H.'s paternal grandmother actively evaded CPS and attempted to thwart the children's removal.
+The DHHR also learned that petitioner had an extensive criminal history in West Virginia and Virginia that included numerous convictions and pending charges of domestic assault, domestic battery, attempted malicious wounding, and child abuse resulting in injury.
+Thereafter, petitioner waived his preliminary hearing.

-The circuit court held an adjudicatory hearing in September of 2019, wherein petitioner stipulated to allowing D.O. and B.C. to be exposed to domestic violence.
-The circuit court accepted the stipulation and adjudicated petitioner as an abusing parent.
+The circuit court held an adjudicatory hearing in September of 2019, wherein petitioner stipulated to abusing the mother's two older children as evidenced by their various injuries.
+The circuit court accepted the stipulation and adjudicated petitioner as an abusing parent in regard to all three children.
 Thereafter, petitioner filed a motion for a post-adjudicatory improvement period, which the circuit court granted.
-The case plan required petitioner to obtain and maintain employment and housing, participate in parenting and adult life skills classes, submit to drug screens, exercise visitations, participate in counseling and undergo a psychological evaluation.
-Most importantly, the family case plan required that petitioner and R.H.
-III not have contact.
-At a review hearing held in December of 2019, the circuit court continued petitioner's improvement period despite the DHHR's proffers that she and R.H.
-III denied the allegations of domestic abuse.
-The circuit court ordered petitioner and R.H.
-III to attend domestic violence counseling.
+The case plan required petitioner to obtain and maintain employment and housing, participate in parenting and adult life skills classes, submit to drug screens, exercise visitations with R.H., undergo a psychological evaluation, and participate in the Batterers Intervention and Prevention Program ("BIPP").
+Most importantly, the family case plan required that the mother and petitioner not have contact.
+At a review hearing held in December of 2019, the circuit court continued the mother and petitioner's improvement periods despite the DHHR's proffers that the parents denied the allegations of domestic abuse.
+The circuit court ordered petitioner and the mother to attend domestic violence counseling.

-At a status hearing in March of 2020, the guardian reported that petitioner and R.H.
-III continued to have contact and were living together, which was in direct violation of their case plans.
-The guardian further expressed skepticism with petitioner and R.H.
-III's excuses that they suffered from scabies and pink eye, which prevented them from participating in the remaining terms of their improvement periods, such as supervised visitations.
-The guardian proffered that petitioner continued to work despite the alleged contagious diagnoses and that a DHHR worker observed her to be healthy with no skin rashes or bug bites.
-The circuit court noted that petitioner and R.H.
-III were permitted to appear by phone for the hearing due to this alleged excuse and ordered that they provide medical documentation of their diagnoses.
-The guardian also proffered that R.H.
-III tested positive for methamphetamine during a drug screen for his criminal proceeding a couple of weeks prior to the hearing.
+At a status hearing in March of 2020, the guardian reported that the mother and petitioner continued to have contact and were living together in direct violation of their case plans.
+The guardian further expressed skepticism with petitioner and the mother's excuses that they suffered from scabies and pink eye, which prevented them from participating in the remaining terms of their improvement periods, such as supervised visitations.
+The guardian proffered that the mother continued to work despite the alleged contagious diagnosis and that a DHHR worker observed the mother to be healthy with no skin rashes or bug bites.
+The circuit court noted that the mother and petitioner were permitted to appear by phone for the hearing due to this alleged excuse and ordered that they provide medical documentation of their diagnoses.
+The guardian also proffered that petitioner tested positive for methamphetamine during a drug screen for a criminal proceeding a couple of weeks prior to the hearing.